-Most patients affected by anosmia and ageusia recover these senses within a month of their infection with Covid-19, according to Dr Irfan Syed, who is an ear, nose and throat surgeon, and director of the London Smell Clinic.
+Most patients affected by anosmia and ageusia recover these senses within a month of their infection with Covid-19, according to Dr. Irfan Syed, who is an ear, nose, and throat surgeon, and director of the London Smell Clinic.
 Unfortunately, he notes, about 10% of his patients do not see an improvement in that time.
-Aside from the obvious psychological impact, Syed points to a “strong association between loss of smell and symptoms of anxiety and depression”.
-He said that many professionals are affected, “especially in the hospitality and perfume sectors” where the condition can threaten their income and even career.
+Aside from the obvious psychological impact, Syed points to a “strong association between a loss of smell and symptoms of anxiety and depression”.
+He said that many professionals are affected, “, especially in the hospitality and perfume sectors” where the condition can threaten their income and even career.

 Despite this, the chef does not limit herself to recipes she had created before falling ill.
 “I use my experience to put together ingredients that go well together,” she said.
 “The problem is, I can’t test them—chocolate still tastes like cigarettes!
 Sometimes my partner is here to check my recipes.
 Other times, I just have to trust myself and learn to get help from others.”
 Happily, her customers still compliment her cakes.
 Other than two long-standing regulars, most of her clients have no idea what she has been through.
 She prefers to remain discreet: “It would be like asking someone to paint your portrait while blindfolded.
 When you find yourself in that situation, you don’t want to be judged and immediately overlooked without having the chance to prove yourself.”